-The transition from warm, sunny days in summer, to cooler, dry days in Fall and Winter means a change in your skin, often resulting in dry, dehydrated skin, possibly more prone to breakouts.
+The transition from warm, sunny days in summer, to cold, dry days in Winter means a change in your skin, often resulting in dry, dehydrated skin, possibly more prone to breakouts.
 Dry, cold air outside, and artificial indoor heat can really rob your skin of its natural moisture.
 We have to be mindful of how we treat our delicate skin during these harsh months in order to maintain a healthy glow.

 During the cooler months, it’s often more appealing to reach for a warm, caffeinated drink than a cold glass of water.
 Water intake, for most people, typically decreases quite drastically during colder months, causing dehydration, both internally and externally.